 You have run a red light if you enter an intersection after changing the traffic light.
 However, if you are in the intersection after the traffic light changes and complete your turn, you are not violating traffic laws and do not run a red light.
 Sometimes drivers are permitted to make a right turn on red.
 Look out for signs that say turning right on red is prohibited.
 If you violate those signs, you are breaking traffic laws.

 Understanding your rights can be challenging, especially after a traffic crash.
-If you have been hurt in an accident, call Arash Law to speak to one of our experienced injury attorneys.
-We have decades of experience helping our clients recover over $200 million in compensation after accidents.
-Call Arash Law at 888-488-1391 or visit us online to schedule a free consultation.
+If you have been hurt in an accident, call us to speak to one of our experienced injury attorneys.
+We have decades of experience helping our clients recover over $400 million in compensation after accidents.
+Call our trusted law firm at 888-488-1391 or visit us online to schedule a free consultation.

 Do Extended Yellow Lights Reduce Drivers Running Red Lights?

 The Institute of Transportation Engineers conducted a study about whether the extension of yellow lights would reduce the number of drivers running red lights.
 The study found that if a yellow traffic light is extended, the number of crashes resulting from drivers running red lights decreases significantly.
 Because of the success of extending yellow light times, the ITE recommends that local traffic engineers calculate the vehicle speed by using the actual speed of cars approaching the intersection.